Revisiting the magnetic responses of bilayer graphene from the perspective of the quantum distance: Conclusion

 \section{Conclusion}

 To summarize, we have studied the influence of $d_\mathrm{max}$ on Landau levels, the QHE, and magnetic response functions of isotropic quadratic band-touching systems.
-Despite sharing the same energy dispersion, distinct wave function geometry, characterized by different $d_\mathrm{max}$, gives rise to markedly different Landau levels, QHE, and magnetic response functions.
-Our finding underscores the significance of quantum geometry of wavefunctions on the magnetic properties of electronic systems.
+Despite sharing the same energy dispersion, distinct wave function geometry, characterized by different $d_\mathrm{max}$, gives rise to markedly different Landau levels, QHE, and magnetic response functions. {To experimentally observe how these physical properties evolve with changes in $d_\mathrm{max}$, it is crucial to identify systems where tuning $d_\mathrm{max}$ is feasible.
+Achieving a non-integer $d_\mathrm{max}$ in momentum space requires $h_x (\bm{k}), h_y (\bm{k}), h_z (\bm{k}) \neq 0$ in the Hamiltonian in the Eq.~(\ref{eq:Ham}) simultaneously.
+This indicates imaginary and long-range (at least the next nearest neighboring ones) hoppings are necessary in real space, suggesting that materials with strong spin-orbit coupling could be potential candidates for $0< d_\mathrm{max} <1$.} Our finding underscores the significance of quantum geometry of wavefunctions on the magnetic properties of electronic systems.
 Considering the growing interest in the physical responses induced by the quantum geometry, revealing the relation between physical responses and geometry in more general multi-band semimetal systems is an important direction for future study.

 \onecolumngrid